bitcointranscripts/bitcointranscripts/adopting-bitcoin/2022/how-to-get-started-contributing-sustainably-to-bitcoin-core.md

 ## Audience Questions

-Audience Question: 00:34:40
+Audience: 00:34:40

-So yeah, we got Bitcoin core... in your humble opinion should anyone even bother with BTCD or other implementations.
+So yeah, we got Bitcoin Core... in your humble opinion should anyone even bother with btcd or other implementations.
 As far as contributing to Bitcoin Core, is it worth looking at the other implementations as well?

 Jon: 00:35:00